userdw/Arduino_101_Starter_Kit/06_Potentiometer_Controlled_Servo/README.md

 # [ENGLISH] Project 6: Potentiometer Controlled Servo
 If we need to control an output which have more states than on/off, we will have some difficulties if we use switch as an input to control it.
 That's because the switch itself only has two states.
-For example, something that have more states than on/off is a motor, the brightness of a LED, the speed of running text, etc. In this project, you will be introduced to potentiometer and its usage as an input to control servo movement.
+For example, something that have more states than on/off is the speed of a motor, the brightness of a LED, the speed of running text, etc. In this project, you will be introduced to potentiometer and its usage as an input to control servo movement.

 <img src="/images/Potentiometer_Controlled_Servo.png" height="400">